gitkraken/vscode-gitlens/README.md

   - **Up to date with &lt;remote&gt;** &mdash; shown when the current branch is up to date with the upstream remote
   - **Changes to pull from &lt;remote&gt;** &mdash; lists all of the commits waiting to be pulled when the current branch has commits that are waiting to be pulled from the upstream remote
   - **Changes to push to &lt;remote&gt;** &mdash; lists of all the files changed in the unpublished commits when the current branch has (unpublished) commits that waiting to be pushed to the upstream remote
+  - **Merging into &lt;branch&gt;** or **Resolve conflicts before merging into &lt;branch&gt;** &mdash; lists any conflicted files.
+Conflicted files show comparisons with the common base of the current and incoming changes to aid in resolving the conflict by making it easier to see where changes originated
+  - **Rebasing &lt;branch&gt;** or **Resolve conflicts to continue rebasing &lt;branch&gt;** &mdash; shows the number of rebase steps left, the commit the rebase is paused at, and lists any conflicted files.
+Conflicted files show comparisons with the common base of the current and incoming changes to aid in resolving the conflict by making it easier to see where changes originated
 - any associated pull request &mdash; shows any opened pull request associated with the current branch

 ---